KneesDev/restart-oobe/README.md

 You can click [here](https://github.com/KneesDev/restart-oobe/releases) to download the latest version of the program.

-Just make sure to click the right file, which is restart-oobe_vX.XX.exe for newer systems and restart-oobe_vX.XX-old.exe
+Just make sure to click the right file, which is restart-oobe_vX.XX.exe for newer systems and restart-oobe_vX.XX-old.exe for older ones.